Summary

 The core of this formula is INDEX, which is simply retrieving a value from C6:G10 (the "data") based on a row number and a column number.

-To get the row and column numbers, we use MATCH, configured for approximate match, by setting the 3rd argument to 1 (TRUE):
+To get the row and column numbers, we use the MATCH function configured for an approximate match by setting the match_type argument to 1:

 MATCH(J6,B6:B10,1) // get row number